Council Tax support

-What is Council Tax support and who can claim
+What is Council Tax support and how to claim it

-Council Tax support can help people who have little or no income to pay their council tax.
+Council Tax support can help if you have little or no income to pay your Council Tax.
 We will not pay money to you but we will credit your Council Tax account.
 This will reduce the amount you have to pay.

 Council Tax support is means-tested so the amount of Council Tax you pay will depend on your income.

 If you are working age, Council Tax support is a maximum of 72.5%.
-This means if your annual Council Tax bill is £1000, you may get up to £725 Council Tax support.
+This means if your annual Council Tax bill is £1,000, you could get up to £725 Council Tax support.
 The scheme will provide 100% protection to pensioners.

 If you are working age you will have to make a contribution towards your Council Tax bill.

-You cannot claim Council Tax support if you and/or your partner:
+You cannot claim Council Tax support if you or your partner:

 - have more than £16,000 in combined savings